 These measurements of performance and strength are countered by cycle life.
 Cycle life refers to the number of times on average that hook and loop can be engaged and disengaged before the closure strength is reduced by half.
 Closure strength and cycle life are counterintuitive ideas and as such, generally the stronger the hook and loop fastening system, the lower the cycle life and vice versa.

 The adhesive for peel-and-stick hook and loop comes with either a rubber base or an acrylic base.
 The rubber adhesive is high tack, bonding to many different substrates including rough or uneven surfaces.
 It quickly reaches full strength and has a good usable temperature range.
 The acrylic adhesive has a moderate tack, takes about 24 hours to reach full strength, has a higher usable temperature range, and holds up better to moisture and chemical use.

 Types of Hook and Loop Fasteners

 Hook 88 is the heavy-duty standard and most common variety of hook.
 It is considered to have the best ratio of strength and cycle life when used with Loop 1000.

 Hook 65 is made of woven nylon and has more than 400 hooks per square inch.
 It has a slightly lower profile than hook 88, and meets the Type I Class 1 specification under military commercial item description AA55126 (Rev. C).
 It works best when used with Loop 2000.

 Hook 81 is made of polyester and resists moisture and ultraviolet light, making it great for outdoor use.
 It is available in widths up to 4 inches and works best when paired with loop 9000.
 Hook 81 also meets specification under military commercial item description AA55126 (Rev. C).

 Hook 89 meets the Type II Class 1 specification under military commercial item description AA55126 (Rev. B).
-Made of woven nylon, it is available in military colors.
+Made of woven nylon, it is available in military colors, making this military hook and loop versatile.
 Hook 89 stands up to years of rugged use.

 Hook 757 is used in the automotive, computer and medical industries.
 It is great for rugged use and extreme temperatures.